-Tracey L. Williams is Senior Counsel in Peckar & Abramson’s Dallas office.
-Ms. Williams has more than sixteen years of litigation experience, including ten years in construction litigation.
+Tracey L. Williams is senior counsel in Peckar & Abramson’s Dallas office.
+Tracey has more than sixteen years of litigation experience, including ten years in construction litigation.
 She currently focuses her practice on construction law and litigation.

 “At P&A, we understand the full gamut of issues, processes and nuances at play in the construction industry.”

-Ms. Williams is a skilled litigator and has successfully represented contractors, developers, owners and subcontractors in Texas and Oklahoma during all phases of the construction process, and thereafter.
+Tracey is a skilled litigator and has successfully represented contractors, developers, owners and subcontractors in Texas and Oklahoma during all phases of the construction process, and thereafter.
 She assists clients in managing project risk through effective contractual risk allocation and counsels clients in construction matters involving contract disputes, mechanic’s and materialman’s liens, bond claims, construction defect, and other construction-related claims.
-In addition to construction law, Ms. Williams has extensive experience in creditor’s rights and commercial collections.
+In addition to construction law, Tracey has extensive experience in creditor’s rights and commercial collections.

-Ms. Williams received her Bachelor of Business Administration from the University of Texas at Arlington, where she graduated cum laude.
-She earned her law degree from Texas Wesleyan University School of Law, now known as the Texas A&M University School of Law, where she served as Managing Editor of Law Review.
+Tracey received her Bachelor of Business Administration from the University of Texas at Arlington, where she graduated cum laude.
+She earned her law degree from Texas Wesleyan University School of Law, now known as the Texas A&M University School of Law, where she served as managing editor of Law Review.

 United States District Court for the Northern District of Texas

 United States District Court for the Eastern District of Texas

 United States District Court for the Western District of Texas

 United States District Court for the Southern District of Texas